MayaAmit/superbit-metacal/README.md

 As explained above, NGMIX is a package used in the `metacalibrarion` module, its github linked here: https://github.com/esheldon/ngmix.
 We specifically require the use of version 1.3.9 (hence the environment name, `sbmcal_139`).
 However, installing this version of ngmix requires python 3.6 or 3.7, and the above environment uses python 3.12.

 It is therefore not possible to simply conda forge this package into your environment.
-The following steps explain how to install this package instead.
+Instead, you can do the following to manually install it.

 Step 1: `curl -OL https://github.com/esheldon/ngmix/archive/refs/tags/v1.3.9.tar.gz`